Serving all people by providing personalized health and wellness through exemplary care, education and research.

 BUPROPION (byoo PROE pee on) is used to treat depression.

 Take this medicine by mouth with a glass of water.
 Follow the directions on the prescription label.
 You can take it with or without food.
 If it upsets your stomach, take it with food.
 Do not cut, crush or chew this medicine.
 Take your medicine at regular intervals.
 If you take this medicine more than once a day, take your second dose at least 8 hours after you take your first dose.
 To limit difficulty in sleeping, avoid taking this medicine at bedtime.
 Do not take your medicine more often than directed.
-If you have been taking this medicine for some time, do not suddenly stop taking it.
-If your doctor wants you to stop the medicine, the dose will be slowly lowered over time to avoid any side effects.
+Do not stop taking this medicine suddenly except upon the advice of your doctor.
+Stopping this medicine too quickly may cause serious side effects or your condition may worsen.

 A special MedGuide will be given to you by the pharmacist with each prescription and refill.
 Be sure to read this information carefully each time.

 Talk to your pediatrician regarding the use of this medicine in children.
 Special care may be needed.

 Side effects that you should report to your doctor or health care professional as soon as possible:

 allergic reactions like skin rash, itching or hives, swelling of the face, lips, or tongue